Automattic/jetpack/readme.txt

 **Major Enhancements**

+* Content Options: add new filter to allow theme and plugin authors to disable featured image removal for their Custom Post Types.
 * Dashboard: improve the display of dates in the Jetpack Plan screen.
 * Podcast Player Block: add option to hide the episode title.